idealogica/indi/readme.md

 ## 1. What is InDI?

-InDI is most simplest [in]dependency injection container for PHP7, compatible with [container-interop](https://github.com/container-interop/container-interop).
+InDI is the simplest [in]dependency injection container for PHP7, compatible with [container-interop](https://github.com/container-interop/container-interop).
 It offers intuitive way to manage PHP application dependencies mostly using native language constructs.
 The main idea is to provide painless way for programmers of any level of experience to use